 2. Avoid blue light one to two hours before bed.

 Turn off your computer and gadgets at least one hour before bed and don’t use your gadgets to read at bedtime.
-Stop checking your social media accounts and facebook posts!
+Stop checking your social media accounts and Facebook posts!
 Turn your phone off.
 Blue light emitted from most electronic gadgets destroys melatonin, one of the hormones that help you sleep.
 I wear a pair of special glasses in the evenings designed to do exactly this and help you get a great night’s sleep.
 They have helped me go to bed with a calmer and quieter mind.
 Check them out here.
 Furthermore, try reading or finding a different way to unwind.
-You might find the art of conversation or reading a book quite liberating!
+You might find the art of conversation or reading a book quite liberating.

 “Humans evolved on a planet without electric light over thousands and thousands of generations.
 The body is designed to be alert and awake during daytime hours and to sleep at night.
 Now we have a 24-7 society that isn’t in harmony with our biological design.”
 Professor George Brainard

 Clear your stressors before bed

 Stress will almost always negatively impact your sleep and may increase a lack of sleep.
-If you have a lot going on in your mind, write it down.
-Create a list of things that need to be done.
-This will prevent you from waking up in the middle of the night thinking about all those things you didn’t do.
+If you have a lot going on in your mind, write them down.
+Creating lists prevents you from waking up in the middle of the night thinking about all those things you didn’t do.
 If you have worries or concerns, take some time journalling them on a piece of paper.
-Most of our worries are inflated by our over-thinking minds and are usually never as bad as we imagine them to be.
+Most worries are inflated by our tendency to over-think.
+However, most worries are usually never as bad as we imagine them to be.
 Learn some simple meditation techniques or conscious breathing practices to still your mind before bed-time.